finom/docs.vovk.dev/docs/controller.md

 ## Client library

-Once controller is defined it needs to be initialized at the wildcard route explained in the [Inroduction](./intro).
+Once controller is defined it needs to be initialized at the wildcard route by adding it to the `controllers` object.

 ```ts
 // /src/app/api/[[...vovk]]/route.ts